 Tuition Payments for the month are due at or before the FIRST lesson of the month.
 Tuition reserves your exclusive lesson time; it is

-for your course of music education.
+music education.
 Tuition is non-refundable.
 What you do with your reserved time, is entirely up to you.

 - Theory book (written)

 - Ear training book (written, if one is available for the student's method book)

 - NoteSpeller (written)

 - Composition book (written) after your student has completed at least Book 1 of a method book series.

 - Students in the Piano Pronto Series will have one book called Power Pages which encompasses the above 4 books (Theory, Ear Training, NoteSpeller, and Composition)

 - Technology Subscription: Sproutbeat (theory) for as long as you're a member of the studio.
 If the student doesn't have an iPad at home, s/he will be able to use it in the studio and/or have printouts to finish at home.

 - Technology Subscription: Free use of Piano Maestro (iPad required for home use) for as long as you're a member of the studio.
 If the student doesn't have an iPad at home, s/he will be able to use it in the studio.